HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 **Releases** are composed of three milestones and occur on a quarterly cadence.

+## DCP User Experience (UX) Activities and Insights

+User Experience (UX) Research, Design and Evaluation activities SHOULD be a part of every aspect of the product life cycle, informing the overall DCP strategy, Product Roadmap, Epics and user stories.

+It is the responsibility of the respective teams to engage in UX activities throughout the product lifecycle.
+The UX team MUST either lead or provide training and consultancy for some of these activities.

+Insights and recommendations from UX activities SHOULD be shared and acted upon throughout the product life cycle.
+A summary of the insights from various UX activities SHOULD be delivered at each iteration of the Product Roadmap to inform decisions about future changes or developments.

+The UX team MAY also create a wider DCP user survey on an annual basis to collect additional attitudes from the scientific community.

 ## Detailed Design for Roadmaps

 The Product Roadmap creates a shared understanding across the DCP community and Users of the DCP for investments and direction for the next year.
 The Roadmap process MUST occur on an annual basis.